 11 Must-Try Foods in Chicago For 2022

 Pro Tip: Bookmark this article on your phone browser!
-That way you can pick out the spots that best suit your trip.
-If your itinerary changes, or if you find yourself in a different part of Chicago, you’ll want to refer back and see what’s nearby.
+That way you can pick out the spots that best suit your trip and are close to one of the best hotels in Chicago too.

 11. Chicken Momo

 Some people just love spicy.
 And for travelers looking for a bit of heat, Devon Street is the place to go.
 This street on the north side of Chicago features food from across the subcontinent.
 Prominent cuisines include Indian, Pakastani, and Nepalese.
 And while the neighborhood features Indian spice and décor shops and hookah, though it’s worth a visit for the food alone.

 But much as I love spicy curry, what really stands out is their chicken momo.
 These chicken dumplings are filled with flavorful chicken and spices, served with a hearty tomato chutney.

 10. A Churro in Pilsen